jdrumgole/AWS-spotify/README.md

-query a data present in a table once everything is set up we can use AWS quick site to to do a visualization and to gain a business Insight out of our data. the data data set that will be

-using in this project is Spotify data set
+query a data present in a table once everything is set up we can use AWS quick site to to do a visualization and to gain a business Insight out of our data. the data set that will be using in this project is Spotify data set Insight out of our data.Tthe data set consist of five CSV files albums artist Spotify data Spotify features and Spotify tracks Spotify albums consist of details of all the albums tracks artist and the release date of the album Spotify artist consist of details of the artist name number of followers in the genre they sing in Spotify data consist of album ID album name album popularity artist Spotify features consist of danceability energy loudness mode speech liveliness and Valance of the music the tracks consist of track ID track popularity. the data is in raw format so lots of pre-processing will be required for this playlist I've already pre-processed the data and I'll be providing the data I preprocessed the five CSV files and built three CSV file out of it which is albums, artist,s and tracks.

 ## Architecture
 ![Slide_16_9_1 (2)](https://github.com/user-attachments/assets/8a6e9424-8cce-4f68-9bda-825a0e0551ec)